carinatze/Workout-Manager/README.md

 ## Phase 4 Task 3
 If I had more time to work on the project, I would refactor my code to reduce coupling and increase cohesion.
-I would increase cohesion in my WorkoutManagerGUI class and split the different responsibilities of each GUI aspect into different sub-classes.
+I would increase cohesion in my WorkoutManagerGUI class and split the different responsibilities of each GUI aspect into different sub-classes to adhere to the Single Responsibility Principle.
+For example, a class handling all actions of the buttons, another class setting up images, and another class setting up the layout, so that the WorkoutMangerGUI is not super long in length.
 In addition, I would try to decrease the amount of coupling between the classes by aiming to reduce the dependency among the classes.
 Another design choice I would implement if I had more time would be to implement Java's Observer, so that the user would be notified every time a new workout was added to their collection.